jflex-de/jflex/tex/example.md

     work on.
 For scanning text files, `%unicode` should always be used.
     The Unicode version may be specified, e.g. `%unicode 4.1`.
-If no version is specified, the most recent supported Unicode version will be used - in JFlex $VERSION, this is Unicode 7.0.
+If no version is specified, the most recent supported Unicode version will be used - in JFlex $VERSION, this is Unicode $UNICODE_VER.
 See also [Encodings](#sec:encodings) for more information on character
     sets, encodings, and scanning text vs. binary files.